 Financial Aid at CIM consists of grants, scholarships, loans and work study.
 Learn more about the details of each type of aid available to graduate students.

-The CIM Scholarship is a merit-based/need informed award.
+The CIM Scholarship is a merit-based, need informed award.
 CIM faculty recommendations of the applicant audition are the primary component for this award, in addition to grades, test scores, outside letters of recommendation and expectation of student potential.
-This award is renewed at the same dollar amount each subsequent year for the normal duration of the program of study, provided the student has a minimum 3.0 cumulative grade point average (see SAP policy) and maintains satisfactory academic and artistic progress.
+This award is renewed at the same dollar amount each subsequent year for the normal duration of the program of study, provided the student maintains satisfactory academic and artistic progress.
 For enrollment that exceeds the normal timeframe to complete a program, Dean approval is required to extend the scholarship, and requires a formal appeal by the student explaining the reason the program was not completed on time; scholarship renewals are not guaranteed for program extensions.
+The need-based consideration for this award would require the student to submit the FAFSA and/or CSS PROFILE.

-Graduate Assistantships are awarded institutionally to students in exchange for work responsibilities within CIM.
-These awards are extremely limited and are only applicable to students in specific areas, i.e. Collaborative Piano and Orchestral Conducting.
+Awarded institutionally to students in exchange for work responsibilities within CIM.
+These awards are extremely limited and are only eligible to students in specific majors (collaborative piano, orchestral conducting and composition).
+Graduate assistantships are paid semi-monthly via the payroll and are not applied to the student tuition account in advance.

-CIM encourages students seek private aid and other funding options on their own.
+CIM encourages students to seek private aid and other funding options on their own.
 The following are organizations and tools you may wish to contact in search for additional funding.
-The listings are not exhaustive.

 - Ethnic and cultural organizations